equivalent-philosophy/hagura/_posts/2017-12-24-what-is-minimalim.markdown

 If you need  laptop own a laptop.
 If you want to wear a leather jacket wear a leather jacket.
 If you want to buy expensive jeans buy them.
-Just be honest with yourself on weather you will wear them often with joy or only once because they are too tight.
+Just be honest with yourself on whether you will wear them often with joy or only once because they are too tight.